Proposed Limits on Public Health Authority: Dangerous for Public Health

 This report, developed by the Network and the National Association of County and City Health Officials (NACCHO), provides a brief history of public health authority and its important role in protecting the health of communities.
 The report also provides examples of specific laws that would limit public health authority.
 It is intended as a resource for public health officials, advocates, and policymakers.

 The Network and NACCHO conducted a webinar to discuss key issues from the report on June 8.
-Learn more about the webinar.
+Learn more about the webinar and view recording.